Miscellaneous

 photo source: livescience.com

-In tube form it can be used to make various decorations for the home, especially those for Christmas.
-They brighten up as well as spice up the festive holiday atmosphere.
+In tube form it can be used to make various home decorations, especially those for Christmas.
+They brighten up but also flavor the festive holiday atmosphere.

 the miraculous cinnamon